 Several small keyhole incisions will be made in the abdomen.
 Carbon dioxide gas will be passed into the area.
-This will make it easier for the doctor to see the internal structures.
-The doctor will then pass a small camera, called an endoscope, through one of the incisions.
+This will make it easier for internal structures to be viewed.
+A small camera, called an endoscope will be passed through one of the incisions.
 The camera will light, magnify, and project the structures onto a video screen.
 The camera will be attached to one of the robotic arms.
 The other arms will hold instruments for grasping, cutting, dissecting, and suturing; for example:

 Instrument Used in Procedure